comunica/Article-SSWS2020-AMF/content/related-work.md

 and use it test the membership of triples.
 Due to the <100% precision, clients can only filter out true negatives based on AMFs, so for testing true positives, an HTTP request will still need to be sent to the server.
+The results of this work show that there is a significant decrease in the number of HTTP requests when AMFs are used, at the cost of only a small increase in server load.
+Even though the _number of HTTP requests is lower_, the _total execution time is higher_ for most queries, because of the long server delays when generating AMFs.

 Briefly compare Bloom and GCS?
 {:.todo}